Michael Hurley (musician): Personal life

 Hurley was born in Jersey City, New Jersey, on December 20, 1941, and grew up in Bucks County, Pennsylvania.
 He began playing and writing songs at the age of 13.
 He recorded his first album, First Songs at the age of 22.
 He also lived in New Jersey, Massachusetts, California, Vermont, Ohio, Florida, and most recently in Oregon.

 Hurley self-published at least three magazines.
 The Underground Monthly, The Outcry, and The Morning Tea.
 He also created several comic books featuring Jocko and Boone, Greenbriar Kornbread, and Mama Molasses, among other characters.

 Hurley liked to call himself Elwood Snock, Doc Snock, Snockman, The Snock, or Snock.
 Hurley did much of the artwork for his own albums.
 Two oft-featured cartoon werewolves, Jocko and Boone, were something of a theme across Hurley's musical career, even appearing in their own comics.
 Both are based on dogs that Hurley's family owned when he was a child.

 Hurley had three children with his former wife, Marjorie, whom he called "Pasta", two sons, Jordan and Colorado, and a daughter, Daffodil.
 He had a son, Rollin, with a girlfriend, Kim, and a daughter, Wilder Mountain Honey, with another girlfriend, Bethany.

 Hurley died on April 1, 2025, in Portland, Oregon, while being rushed to the hospital after he stopped breathing.
 He was 83.
-Hurley was being driven home after returning from playing a show the previous day in Asheville, North Carolina, and also played two shows on March 28 and 29 in Knoxville, Tennessee.
+Hurley was being driven home after returning from playing a show the previous day in Asheville, North Carolina, and also playing two shows at Big Ears Festival on March 28 and 29 in Knoxville, Tennessee.